juliazimmerman/interferometry/README.md

 ```
 source myenv/bin/activate
 ```

-Then, install the packages:
+## Running the simulation

+Methods for the simulation is stored in methods.py.
+If, you would like to take a look at the methods or change something, access the file as follows.
+This is not required to run the program.
 ```
-pip install numpy, astropy
+python3 methods.py
 ```

-## Running run_sim.py for visibility output
-The simulation currently has a the set of data to return a set of frequency visibilities for geometric time delay analysis.
-The data is as follows in the details panel:
+The simulation currently has a set of data to return a set of frequency visibilities for geometric time delay analysis.
+The data is as follows in the details panel.
+If you'd like to create a different plot from the geometric time delay analysis, you must open the run_sim.py file and manaully change the inputs to the paramters outlined in the details panel.

 <details>
-<summary>Example Data Set as in Program (Click to Expand)</summary>
+<summary> Data set for geometric time delay analysis, as in rogram (click to expand)</summary>

 The visibility returned by the program is based on the following example input data: